zhangy10/px4-firmware/boards/modalai/rb5-flight/WORK_ITEMS.md

 ## Drivers

+### APM
+* May not be possible on M0051.
+Vinny provided a cable to hack it?
+* Perhaps just wait until M0052 / M0053 (Expected mid July)

 ### RC
 * Implement on apps side on M0052 (Use UART that FC used on M0051)
+* Implement on slpi side on M0053

 ### GPS
-* Implement on apps side
+* Implement on slpi side on M0053
-   * Need UART.
-Use USB / FTDI if not available

 ### Magnetometer
 * Why is it not running reliably every ~10ms???